David Perlstein, MD, MBA, FAAP

 What happens during intussusception?

 During intussusception, a segment of bowel (intussusceptum) telescopes into a more distal segment (intussuscipiens), and drags the associated mesentery, vessels, and nerves with it.
 This results in compression of the veins, followed by swelling of the region leading to obstruction and a subsequent decrease in blood flow to the affected part of the intestine.
-Almost 90% of cases affect the ileocolic region of the intestine (where the small intestine meets the large intestine).
+Most cases affect the ileocolic region of the intestine (where the small intestine meets the large intestine).

 The compression of blood vessels in the involved intestine reduces the supply of blood to the affected intestine.
 If the blood supply is greatly reduced, the involved intestine may swell, causing an obstruction, or even die (become gangrenous) and bleed.
 It also may rupture and lead to abdominal infection and shock.